Medical-AI-Lab/Nervus/README.md

 datasets (Any names are available)
 　　└imgs (Any names are available.
 This repository has image files for CNN.)
 　　└docs (Any names are available.
-This repository contains a csv which is key for Nervus.)
+This repository contains a csv)
-　　　└trials.csv (Any names are available.)
+　　　└trials.csv (Any names are available.
+This is the key csv for Nervus)

-# Detailed Preparation
-## CSV
+## Key csv
 This is the csv which we show as trials.csv in the brief usage section.
 CSV must contain columns named `uniqID`, `label_XXX`, and `split`.
 Additionally, if you use images as an input, you need `imgpath`.